EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 !!!
 Tip

-    If the Open OnDemand service or apps have been updated during your session then then 'Restart Web Server' allows you to pick up such changes without having to log out and log back into Open OnDemand,
+    If the Open OnDemand service or apps have been updated during your session, then 'Restart Web Server' allows you to pick up such changes without having to log out and log back into Open OnDemand,

 ### 'Avatar' button